jbock-java/jbock/README.md

   /**
    * A positional parameter in position 1.
-   * This is the first position, as there are no params in lower positions.
+   * This is the first position,
+   * since there are no other positional parameters in lower positions.
    */
   @Param(1)
   abstract Path path();